CommunityHoneyNetwork/chn-docs/docs/conpot.md

 ```
 ## Example conpot.sysconfig file

-Prior to starting, Conpot will parse some options from `/etc/sysconfig/conpot` for RedHat-based or `/etc/default/conpot` for Debian-based systems or containers.
+Prior to starting, Conpot will parse some options from `/etc/default/conpot` for Debian-based systems or containers.
 The following is an example config file:

 ```
-# This file is read from /etc/sysconfig/conpot or /etc/default/conpot
+# This file is read from /etc/default/conpot
 # depending on the base distro
 #
 # This can be modified to change the default setup of the conpot unattended installation